Predictive Feature Caching for Training-free Acceleration of Molecular Geometry Generation: Experiments

 \subsection{Caching is compatible with general inference acceleration methods}

-Predictive feature caching, as presented in this work, is complementary to lossless inference time optimizations.
-In \autoref{fig:combination}, we pair AB caching with graph compilation of the SemlaFlow backbone $v_\theta$ \citep{paszke_pytorch_2019}.
-The runtime branch that selects between evaluating $F(x_t)$ and using a forecast $F_{\mathrm{pred},m}(x_{t + k})$ introduces control flow that would break whole-graph compilation.
+Predictive feature caching, as presented in this work, is complementary to lossless inference-time optimizations.
+We pair AB caching with graph compilation of the SemlaFlow backbone $v_\theta$ \citep{paszke_pytorch_2019}.
+The runtime branch that selects between evaluating $F(h_t)$ and using an approximation $\widehat F(h_{t_{k+r}})$ introduces control flow that would break whole-graph compilation.
 However, this can be easily avoided by compiling the backbone $v_\theta$ and keeping the selection logic outside the compiled region.
-We also enable TensorFloat-32 (TF32) matrix–multiply kernels to further increase throughput without affecting evaluation metrics.
+We also combine this with TensorFloat-32 (TF32) matrix-multiply kernels instead of standard FP32 computation to further increase throughput without significantly affecting evaluation metrics.

 In \autoref{fig:combination}, we report inference time and peak memory.
-Caching incurs a modest increase in peak memory due to maintaining $C(x_t)$, whereas compilation generally lowers peak memory.
+Caching incurs a modest increase in peak memory due to maintaining $C(h_t)$, whereas compilation lowers peak memory slightly.
 Caching alone yields $\sim3$x faster inference; combined with compilation and TF32, the speedup reaches up to 7x.
 This reduces the time to generate 10,000 molecules from $>$14 min to $\sim$2 min, with no significant loss in sampling quality.